Top 25 Things to do in Malaysia

 Swimming with the Sharks at Aquaria KLCC

 The largest of its kind in the world, Aquaria KLCC has its address in the prime centers of Kuala Lumpur-the Convention center.
-Few hours spent at this aquarium land and you would have seen more than 5000 marine creatures, and still you would be left with a more to see definitely making it one of the top things to do in Malaysia.
+In few hours at this aquarium land, you can visit more than 5000 marine creatures, and still you have more to see.
+Therefore, it is definitely among the top things to do in Malaysia.
 Certainly a must visit attraction in Kuala Lumpur, the Aquaria KLCC houses over 150 of the underwater species that include the blue rays, bright coral fish, seahorses and the scary tiger sharks.

 Well adults you can even try swimming with them.
 No Kidding!
 The authorities of the aquarium run a ‘Diving with the Sharks’ program only for those few daredevils.
 Under this, you can get close and personal with those bunch of scary looking sharks.
 Not only sharks, but the tank would be having giant sting rays as well.